jeremychone/rust-devai/_init/base/doc/lua.md

  url = string,
  content = string | table,
 }
--- .content will be Lua Table if response content_type is application/json --          otherwise, just string
+-- .content will be a Lua Table if response content_type is application/json --          otherwise, just a string
 ```

 ### utils.html